-- 1.6 As stated in the PPG, these sanctions will continue to apply until an LPA's HDT performance shows that housing delivery over the previous three years has exceeded the required rate of delivery, or a new housing requirement is adopted for which the HDT will be re-calculated.
-If delivery exceeds 95% of the requirement, none of the above sanctions will apply. - 1.7 In February 2019, the Government published the first set of HDT results.
+- 1.7 As stated in the PPG, these sanctions will continue to apply until an LPA's HDT performance shows that housing delivery over the previous three years has exceeded the required rate of delivery, or a new housing requirement is adopted for which the HDT will be re-calculated.
+If delivery exceeds 95% of the requirement, none of the above sanctions will apply. - 1.8 In February 2020, the Government published the second set of HDT results.
 As set out in Table 1 below, the Council's delivery rate over the previous three years was reported to be 75% of its housing requirement.
-As such, the Council is required to produce an 'action plan' by August 2019 and to incorporate a 20% buffer in its 5-year housing land supply calculations.
+As such, the Council is required to produce an 'action plan' and to incorporate a 20% buffer in its 5-year housing land supply calculations.